t54-labs/AgenticRiskStandard/README.md

 - Every action is an **Ed25519-signed event** appended to an immutable log
 - Fees are held in **escrow** until an independent evaluator confirms delivery
-- For high-value fund-moving jobs, an **underwriting track** gates principal release behind risk assessment, collateral, and multi-party approval
+- For high-value fund-moving jobs, an **underwriting track** gates principal release behind risk assessment, collateral, and optional override
 - All state is **derived by replaying the event log** — there is no mutable state to corrupt

 ---